yongkaiwu/Counterfactual-Fairness/readme.md

 ## Reproduction

-To re-produce this repository:
+To reproduce this repository:

 1. Recover the environment by `conda env create --file environment.yml --name YOUR_ENV_NAME`.
 2. Run
    1. `python synthetic_detect.py` to get Table 1;
-   2. `python synthetic_fair_classification.py` to get Table 2 and 3;
+   2. `python synthetic_fair_classification.py` to get Tables 2 and 3;
-   3. `python adult_fair_classification.py` to get Table 4 and 5.
+   3. `python adult_fair_classification.py` to get Tables 4 and 5.

 ## BibTex